TheBlckbird/sandy-factry/README.md

 There are multiple options to build this project:

 -   `cargo run`: This is the simplest option, it compiles a debug build and immediately runs it.
-Not intended for redistribution.
+Not intended for distribution.
 -   `cargo build --release`: Builds a release build for the current platform and puts it into `target/release/sandy-factry(.exe)`.
 But this can't be distributed on its own, it needs the `assets` folder.
 -   `./build/macos.sh`: Compiles and bundles the project for MacOS.
 This may take some time, because it needs to build it twice to create a build that runs on both Apple Silicon and the old Intel processors.
 -   `./build/windows.sh`: Compiles and bundles the project for Windows.
 This creates a zip archive with the executable and the assets folder.